POLS& 101 5 credits Introduction to Political Science

 POLS& 203 5 credits International Relations

-The study of the interactions among the various actors that participate in international politics, including individuals, states, international organizations, nongovernmental organizations and sub-national entities, will be closely examined.
-Key political theories used as guides by decision makers in international relations such as Realism, Liberalism and Constructivism.
-Includes use of class website and critical analysis of professional articles.
+The interactions among the various actors that participate in international politics, including individuals, states, international organizations, nongovernmental organizations and sub-national entities, will be closely examined.
+Key political theories used as guides by decision makers in international relations such as Realism, Liberalism, Constructivism, among others will be discussed and debated.

 POLS 206 5 credits State and Local Government